 All Grade 7 pupils undertake the responsibility as leaders.
-Their year of service commences at the start of the fourth term in their Grade 6 year.
-Each Grade 6 pupil joins a committee on which they will serve until the end of the third term in their Grade 7 year.
+Their year of service commences at the start of their Grade 7 year.
+Each Grade 7 pupil joins a committee on which they will serve until the end of the fourth term in their Grade 7 year.